gregmcgregor/python-promises/README.md

  For I/O blocking requests, threads keeps it simple as it uses GIL and you don't have to worry about thread locking or safety.
 However, for true multicore processing, you can set multicore=true and bypass GIL.
 This is fantastic for hard computing tasks and when you need the computing power of the machine.
 Same syntax, just a flag.

- This is a good useable start!

- greg@brightappsllc.com - Copyright (c) 2016